Develatio/nebulant-cli/README.md

 🫡 Contributing
 --------------------------------------------------------------------------------

-If you find an issue, please report it on the
+If you find an issue, please report it to the
 [issue tracker](https://github.com/develatio/nebulant-cli/issues/new).

 <br />